Autism Spectrum Disorder, Pediatric

 Repeating words or phrases over and over (echolalia).

-Being very sensitive to noises, loud voices, touch, lights, or sudden movement.
+Being sensitive to noises, loud voices, touch, lights, or sudden movement.

 Lacking friendships or having no interest in making friends.